phaakma/linz_wfs/documentation/LINZ_WFS_documentation.md

 ## Target Feature Class
 The configuration file being called can optionally include a "target_feature_class" value which should be the full path to a feature class in either a file geodatabase or an enterprise geodatabase.
-If this is not included, then the script will end after it finishes downloading the data and applying to the staging gdb file geodatabase.
+If this is not included, then the script will end after it finishes downloading the data and converting it to a feature class in the staging gdb file geodatabase.
 However, if a target is specified, it will also attempt to apply the update to this target feature class.
 This target can be in another file geodatabase or an enterprise geodatabase.
 If it is an enterprise geodatabase, then the path must include the sde file, and the sde file will determine the credentials (and optionally the version) used.
 The logic used for updating the target is fairly straight forward:
-- If the download is a full download, then the script will truncate the target and append all data back in.
+- If the download is a full download (i.e. doesn't have 'changeset' in the layer id/typename), then the script will truncate the target and append all data back in.
 > **Warning**: If the target is versioned or has attachments enabled, then it will use arcpy.management.DeleteRows instead of arcpy.management.TruncateTable.
 DeleteRows is much slower than TruncateTable, and therefore this should be avoided if possible.
 In this case, downloading changesets is the recommended workflow.
 - If the download is a changeset, then the script first deletes records in the target that have been tagged for deletion, then performs and upsert using the arcpy.management.Append tool, specifying the match field as the LINZ id field.

 This workflow is suitable for most cases.
 But if you have more complex requirements, you could choose to not specify a target and just let the script populate the feature classes in the staging file geodatabase.
 Then you could create your own workflow to pull either the newly updated main feature class or the changeset feature class from the staging.gdb into your target.
 This could be achieved using other python scripts, FME or other ETL tool of your choice.

+> NOTE: The recommended workflow to create your target feature class is to manually visit https://data.linz.govt.nz and use the export tools to download a copy of the data as a file geodatabase.
+This will give you a full snapshot of the data at that point in time in a feature class using the LINZ specified field types.
+Copy this feature class to the file geodatabase or enterprise geodatabase where you want the final data to reside.

 ## Changesets
 LINZ provides a changeset service for each layer.
 Each layer has an id, for example the NZ Property Titles is 50804.
 To download the full data for that layer you would use "layer-50804" in the configuration file.
 However, you can instead download the changeset by adding the suffix "-changeset", e.g. "layer-50804-changeset".